-2.2.11.
+3.4.9.
 One VirtIO-SCSI Adapter Supported on KVM

-On KVM/QEMU, only one VirtIO-SCSI adapter can be configured and used on a VSI OpenVMS x86-64 V9.2-1 system.
+On KVM/QEMU, only one VirtIO-SCSI adapter can be configured and used on a VSI OpenVMS x86-64 V9.2-x system.
+Note that this functionality requires QEMU version 6.2 or later.

-2.3.
-Layered and Open Source Products Notes
+3.5.
+Layered and Open-Source Products Notes